-The contractor shall coordinate with a provider of wireless communications to provide the necessary communications for each device including air time fees.
+The CONTRACTOR shall coordinate with a provider of wireless communications to provide the necessary communications for each device.

 SCDOT will install a SCDOT owned modem in the existing pole mounted cameras impacted by the fiber cut.
-The camera will be available to the contractor and the public through SCDOT's 511 app and website.
-Air time for the SCDOT installed modems shall be included in the Contractor's WZITS project cost.
+The camera will be available to the CONTRACTOR and the public through SCDOT's 511 app and website.
+Air time for the SCDOT installed modems will be the responsibility of SCDOT.